Gilead's Chinese HCV Revenues - How Much To Expect And When

 - April 2017 report that Gilead is building a new manufacturing site in China;

-- announcement at Gilead's recent shareholders meeting that Gilead would be in China in 2018, per comment from CSYJ;
+- Announcement at Gilead's recent shareholders' meeting that Gilead would be in China in 2018, per comment from CSYJ;

-- report that China's regulatory body (CFDA) included Gilead as one of four candidates whose HCV therapies would come under review;
+- Report that China's regulatory body (CFDA) included Gilead as one of four candidates whose HCV therapies would come under review;

-- report that Gilead appointed a former Roche executive, Rogers Luo, as its new vice president to oversee Chinese operations;
+- Report that Gilead appointed a former Roche (OTCQX:RHHBY) executive, Rogers Luo, as its new vice president to oversee Chinese operations;

-- report that CFDA has already approved inferior DAA therapy from Bristol Myers;
+- Report that CFDA has already approved inferior DAA therapy from Bristol-Myers (BMY);

-- reports of unseemly, dangerous efforts by some Chinese to access DAA;
+- Reports of unseemly, dangerous efforts by some Chinese to access DAA;

-- a significant number of job postings on glassdoor for various jobs in several locations in China relating to hepatitis and administrative operations.
+- A significant number of job postings on glassdoor for various jobs in several locations in China relating to hepatitis and administrative operations.

 This confluence of circumstances has raised my optimism for a significant breakthrough on the China front for Gilead sometime over the next year with a particular target of 2018.

-The amount and character of such revenues is unclear, but it could be quite significant.
+The amount and character of such revenues are unclear, but it could be quite significant.

 The process of price discovery for HCV therapies has been long and arduous.
 Starting with the infamous $1,000 pill, the price for HCV therapies has reverberated through the halls of Congress.
 It has furrowed brows of decision committees for hundreds of payors, some private, most public, sprinkled across America.